Sessional Lecturers Appointment Types

 Full-Time Load Standard: By Faculty (Sept- April)

-Sessionals with an appointment of at least 50% full time load and for at least 4 months are eligible for the following:
+Sessionals with an appointment of at least 50% full time load and for at least 4 months are eligible for the following benefits:

 Sessionals with an appointment of less than 50% or less than 4 months are eligible for the following:

 Sessionals only have rights to benefits while actively employed at UBC.
-If you wish to maintain your benefits at your own expense between appointments (including the weeks between Winter and Summer session), you must fill out a “leave of absence” form with the Leave of Absence (LOA) Office.
-You should be provided a copy of this form prior to the end of your current contract if you do not have a new contract already in place.
-If you do not receive this form please contact the LOA Office or UBC Benefits.
+If you wish to maintain your benefits at your own expense between appointments (including the weeks between Winter and Summer session), you must fill elect to do so through Workday.
+You should receive a prompt from Workday, if any to indicate which, benefits you wish to maintain prior to the end of your current contract if you do not have a new contract already in place.
+If you do not receive this prompt please contact your Department or UBC Benefits.

 Sessional Lecturers Continuing Status

-If you teach the equivalent of thirty-six (36) full-time months in a six-year (6) period, you are granted “continuing status” – which provides a greater degree of job security.
+If you teach the equivalent of three-years (3) of full time service in a six-year (6) period, you are granted “continuing status” – which provides a greater degree of job security.
 In calculating your eligibility, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one Department or Faculty.
 If you think you have or will soon achieve “continuing status,” contact Faculty Relations. or, if you’re at our Okanagan Campus, contact Human Resources.

-Continuing Status entitles the faculty member to reappointment each year to at least the same course load and percentage of full-time as he/she worked in the two winter sessions of the year before they earned continuing status.
+Continuing Status entitles the faculty member to reappointment each year to at least the same course load and percentage of full-time as they worked in the two winter sessions of the year before earning continuing status.
 For example, if you taught 2 courses in the September term and 3 courses in the January term, your continuing entitlement would be to 5 courses over the academic year regardless of how many courses you taught in the summer session.